-The Texas Court System is comprised of a Supreme Court, two Courts of Appeal, District Courts, County Courts, Municipal Courts, and Justice Courts.
+The state Court System is comprised of a Supreme Court, two Courts of Appeal, District Courts, County Courts, Municipal Courts, and Justice Courts.
 The state also has less common specialty courts for things like mental health, child services, veterans’ issues, and programs for adults with alcohol and drug addiction.

 Federal laws also protect personal or sensitive information from being included in open court documents and records.

-Anyone can conduct a court records search privately without any reason or special permission.
+Anyone can conduct a records search privately without any reason or special permission.
 Most records will be available online except those which have been sealed by a court order or law.

-Infotracer provides free instant access to TX court records from TX district courts, county courts, municipal courts, and Texas justice courts from all 11 judicial districts.
+Infotracer provides free instant access to TX court records from TX district courts, county courts, municipal courts, and TX justice courts from all 11 judicial districts.
 The fastest way to search is by using a TX state court records search by name.

 In 2012, the Texas courts received 13,264,593 filings.
 In 2016, the number of filings decreased by 10.2% and counted 11,916,611 filings and had 11,739,186 outgoing cases